Anthony C. Deane

 Anthony Charles Deane (1870–1946) was canon of Worcester Cathedral, poet and writer of religious books.
 He was the son of H. C. Deane, a barrister-at-law.
 In 1898, he married Maud, the second daughter of Col. Versturme-Bunbury of Bath.
 He is perhaps best known as a writer of popular Christian books.

 Studies

 He was schooled at Wellington College, and did undergraduate and graduate (M.A.) studies at Clare College, Cambridge.
 He attended Cuddesdon Theological College and was a student of Lincoln's Inn in 1891.

 Ministry

 He was ordained in 1893, and became canon of Worcester Cathedral.
 He was vicar of Great Malvern and rural dean of Powyke from 1909 to 1913, when he became vicar of Hampstead.
 While at Malvern he was also chaplain of the Worcestershire Yeomanry.
 In 1929 he was appointed Canon of the ninth stall at St George's Chapel, Windsor Castle, a position he held until 1946.
+While Canon of Windsor, Deane was also Chaplain to King George VI.